kazuhiro4949/DIHelperForSwift/README.md

 <img src="https://user-images.githubusercontent.com/18320004/112854742-19d37400-90e9-11eb-9d8e-8f9d807bd233.png" width=200 />

-DI Helper for Swift is macOS app.
+DI Helper for Swift is a macOS app.

 It generates source code of Protocol and Test doubles automatically.

 It can also run on Xcode as Xcode Source Extension.

 # Introduction